leshik/ofelia/README.md

 ## Configuration

 ### Jobs
-It uses a INI-style config file and the [scheduling format](https://godoc.org/github.com/robfig/cron) is exactly the same from the original `cron`, you can configure three different kind of jobs:
+It uses a INI-style config file and the scheduling format is exactly the same as the [robfig/cron](https://godoc.org/github.com/robfig/cron) (that is six fields, including seconds).
+You can configure four different kind of jobs:

 - `job-exec`: this job is executed inside of a running container.
 - `job-run`: runs a command inside of a new container, using a specific image.